AthulyaLesslie/hand-gesture-controlled-rock-paper-scissor-game/README.md

 ## Project Overview

-This is a **Hand Gesture Controlled Rock-Paper-Scissors Game** where players can interact with the game using hand gestures detected via a webcam.
+This is a **Hand Gesture Controlled Rock-Paper-Scissors Game using Deep Learning** where players can interact with the game using hand gestures detected via a webcam.
 The game recognizes three hand gestures:

 - ✊ Rock
 - 🖐️ Paper